Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Introduction

 In this work, we unify global and local segmentation approaches by introducing a global controller for a local segmentation model.
-Open source multi-organ segmentation models like TotalSegmentator~\cite{total-segmentator} are a useful commodity for the community that we here leverage to provide a set of \textit{global} boundary conditions to guide \textit{local} tracking and segmentation.
+Open source multi-organ segmentation models like TotalSegmentator~\cite{total-segmentator} are a useful commodity for the community that we here leverage to provide a set of \textit{global} boundary conditions to constrain \textit{local} tracking and segmentation.
 This gives us the best of both worlds: we can select only those parts of the vasculature that are relevant to a particular task, and we can exploit local symmetries in vessel segmentation to obtain generalizable models with sub-voxel accuracy.
-Specifically, we introduce scale-invariant and rotation-equivariant local segmentation, which generalizes between vessels with very different calibres.
-We reconstruct smooth and watertight surfaces for each artery by fitting a neural field to the contours resulting from the local segmentation \cite{alblas2022going} and blend these surfaces into watertight meshes of the vasculature.
-We demonstrate the effectiveness of our method on a dataset of patients with abdominal aortic aneurysms (AAAs), where we obtain topologically correct and smooth models of the renal arteries, iliac arteries, and abdominal aorta based on limited training data.
-Moreover, we show how the user can effectively control the segmentation ROI.
+Specifically, we introduce scale-invariant and rotation-equivariant local segmentation, which generalizes between vessels with very different calibres and tortuosities.
+We reconstruct smooth and watertight surfaces for each artery by fitting a neural field, that represents signed distance function (SDF), to the contours resulting from the local segmentation and blend these surfaces into watertight meshes of the vasculature \cite{alblas2022going}.
+We demonstrate the effectiveness of our method on a dataset of patients with abdominal aortic aneurysms (AAAs), where we obtain topologically correct and smooth models of the renal arteries, iliac arteries, and abdominal aorta.
+Moreover, we show how the user can efficiently adapt the segmentation ROI.
 Our results show that global and local segmentation are not mutually exclusive, but can be combined in a fruitful synergy to add value for cardiovascular disease management.